-Create your very own spooky, cheap, and easy diy Halloween graveyard fence and be the talk of the block this year!
+This DIY Halloween graveyard fence is a must for your outdoor Halloween decorations!
+Create your very own spooky, cheap, and easy Halloween graveyard and be the talk of the neighborhood!

 Using a hack saw, the conduit was cut into 18″ – 24″ pieces for the fence and 40″ – 60″ for the gate.
 The bottom of each piece was cut straight across while the top was cut at an angle.